sfgit-hub24/Syntecxhub-FileOrganizerScript-/README.md

 # Syntecxhub-FileOrganizerScript
-A Python automation script that organizes files into folders based on file extensions, developed as Week 2 internship task.

 ## Internship Task – Week 2
 This project is a Python-based file organizer script developed as part of **Week 2 internship task**.